teach-afp/www/input/lecture8.md

      get     = MyStateT $ \s -> return (s,s)
      put s   = MyStateT $ \_ -> return ((),s) ```

-* We leave as an exercise to define the run functions
+* We leave it as an exercise to define the run functions

   ```haskell
   runST    :: Monad m => MyStateT s m a -> s -> m a